Open Access Frequently Asked Questions

 What is Bangor University’s position on Open Access?

 Bangor University recognises the institution’s valuable contribution to world class research and considers sharing expertise essential to support and promote academics and nurture a knowledge society.
-See Bangor University’s Publications Policy.
+See Bangor University’s Open Access policy .

 What are the options for Open Access publishing?